JWang1414/fall2025/electromagnetic/homework/PSET4.md

 $$
 \rho r' d\theta dr'
 $$
 Where $r'$ is the radius measured from the origin.
-Infinitely small current and area of each loop in the sphere,
+To compute the magnetic dipole moment, I will cut the sphere into a series of circular loops, each with current $dI$ and area $A$.
 $$
 dI = (\rho r' dr' d\theta) (r\omega) \qquad A = \pi r^{2}
 $$
 Where $r=r'\sin\theta$ is the radius measured from the $z$-axis.
-The magnetic dipole moment is therefore,
+The magnetic dipole moment for each loop is therefore,
 $$
 dm = A dI = \pi \rho \omega r' r^{3} dr' d\theta = \pi \rho \omega (r')^4 \sin ^{3}\theta \, dr' \, d\theta
 $$
-Magnetic dipole moment is therefore,
+The total magnetic dipole moment becomes:
 $$
 \begin{align}
 m  & = \pi \rho \omega \int_{0}^{R} \int_{0}^{\pi} (r')^{4} \sin ^{3}\theta \, dr'  \, d\theta  \\